jccpalmer/docs-2.0/src/content/docs/me.md

 ---
-title: About Sarah Gerrard 💁
+title: Who is Sarah Gerrard? 💁
 description: A page that explains who Sarah Gerrard is and how she got into software development.
 ---